MariaSkov/projects-2019-leg/modelproject/README-3.md

 TEAM MEMBERS: Chen Luo, Eugene Koh, Georgina Fornés Albors

 !!Note: Paste pip install git+https://github.com/elben10/pydst in the Terminal before you run the code, in order to have pydst Package.
+!!Note: Sometimes you might see the error message " the slider is not defined." in some graphs.
+If this happens, please patiently run the library kernal again and wait for several seconds, and then get back to the graph kernel.
+Usually this solves the problem. :)

 Our project tries to study a theory about demographic economics that explains how income of a household and children mortality affect the decision of having children.
 In the model we maximize a utility function related to a budget constraint.